Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Additional Experiments

 \subsection{Hyper-Parameter Study}

-As a ablation study, we also report the results of the grid search on the latent dimension, normalizing flow types and number of normalizing flow layers for MNIST, CIFAR-10 and Bike Sharing datasets in Tab.~\ref{tab:ablation-mnist}, \ref{tab:ablation-cifar10}, \ref{tab:ablation-bikesharing-normal}.
+As a ablation study, we also report the results of the grid search on the latent dimension, normalizing flow types and number of normalizing flow layers for MNIST, CIFAR-10 and Bike Sharing datasets in Tab.~\ref{tab:ablation-mnist}, \ref{tab:ablation-cifar10}, \ref{tab:ablation-bikesharing-normal}, \ref{tab:ablation-bikesharing-poisson}.
 While most models converge to fairly good uncertainty estimates, we notice that 16 layers of simple radial flows on latent spaces of 16 dimensions were achieving very good results in practice.

 Changing the flow type or the number of normalizing flow layers does not lead to strong variations of the results except for Bike sharing with Poisson target distributions.
 In this case, more complex MAF normalizing flows improve \oursacro{} performance.

 The latent dimension appears to be a more important choice for the model convergence.
 As an example, a higher latent dimension of $16$ or $32$ leads to significantly better performances than a latent dimension of $4$ on MNIST, CIFAR10 and Bike Sharing datasets.
 We hypothesize that too low latent dimensions are less able to encode the necessary information for the prediction task, leading to worse target errors.